 As I said at the beginning, you’re likely to be reading this tutorial because I have specifically directed you to it from a forum.

-Well, the truth is I had no specific purpose for removing the color from that owl, other than as a demonstration.
+Well, the truth is I had no specific purpose for removing the colour from that owl, other than as a demonstration.
 But there are times when it is handy.

 Here are two examples:

-1. Obviously, you can do this with any of the three channels.
-Just change the color of that Solid Color layer at the beginning.
+- Obviously, you can do this with any of the three channels.
+Just change the colour of that Solid Color layer at the beginning.

-3. In Photoshop, you can easily view each of the three channels to decide which one is best to use before adding the Channel Mixer layer.
-Unfortunately this isn’t possible in Elements.
-So if you want to see what the channels look like, you have to manually change the color of that Solid Color layer to do so.
+- In Photoshop, you can easily view each of the three channels to decide which one is best to use before adding the Channel Mixer layer.
+Up til now this hasn't been possible in Elements.
+But I'm very excited to report I've made an action for it.